farrelleoin93/unum-challenge/README.md

 ### Colours
 - I decided to use the same blue (#015294) that Unum use on their website for the background of the navbar and white (#fff) for the font.
 - I used the same blue as the navbar for the calculate button.
+- The plus and minus buttons are black, to contrast the white background.
 - The text inside the table is black.
 - The main background of the website is white which is the same as Unum's website.